Soba101/fictional-waste-doodoo/new-pi/README.md

 The application will:
 1. Initialize all hardware components
-2. Start the detection algorithm
+2. Start the YOLO detection algorithm with GPU acceleration
 3. Begin sending data to the dashboard and database
 4. Start a web server for live video streaming on port 8000